HistoryThis section has been translated automatically.

 A sensorimotor peripheral polyneuropathy induced by multiple factors, often subclinical, is discussed (Hughes JM et al. 2020).
 It has been shown that reduced intraepidermal nerve fiber density (IENFD) is present in the skin lesions of prurigo nodularis (see also small fiber neuropathy).
 To date, the effects and associations of gluten sensitivity on this disorder remain poorly understood and researched.

 Recent studies show that up to 50-fold increased production of interleukin-31 mRNA is detectable in prurigo nodes.
-The studies on patients with atopic dermatitis and prurigo nodularis, suggest that interleukin-31 secreted by activated CD4-positive T cells is a major trigger of itch in these diseases.
+The studies on patients with atopic dermatitis and prurigo nodularis, suggest that interleukin-31 secreted by activated CD4-positive T cells is a major trigger of itch/pain in these diseases.
 Thus, interleukin-31 is already referred to as the "itch cytokine".

 IL-31 receptor A is most highly expressed in the sensory neurons of the spinal ganglia of the spinal cord.
 Similarly, interleukin-31 activates signal transducers of the JAK-STAT pathway (JAK1 and JAK2), which in turn can induce itch.